canonical/jaas-documentation/tutorial/jaas_basics.rst

 ``juju update-credentials aws --controller jimm.<your domain>``

-Now let’s make this tutorial fun and deploy kubernetes using JAAS.
-First, we want to add a new model for our kubernetes deploy:
+Now let’s make this tutorial fun and deploy Kubernetes using JAAS.
+First, we want to add a new model for our Kubernetes deploy:

 ``juju add-model k8s``

 Since we only have one controller in AWS, the new model will also be added in AWS.
-Juju makes it really easy to deploy kubernetes, run the following command:
+Juju makes it really easy to deploy Kubernetes, run the following command:

 ``juju deploy charmed-kubernetes``